Remotte/remotteSDK_Android/README.md

 Remotte SDK Android
 ===============

-**SDK and sample of how to integrate remotte device in your app IOS**
+**SDK and sample of how to integrate remotte device in your app Android**

 ## Notes